Editorial Standards A-Z

 Space Between Sentences

-After a sentence, there should be only one space and not two spaces.
+After a sentence, add only one space and not two.
 This is the case no matter what punctuation ends a sentence.

 Use "register" and "registration" only in reference to student class registration.
 For events that require attendees to indicate their interest, please use "sign up" or "sign-up."